 Explain the Direct Booking perks

-Be transparent in your communication and prove your offer to be the best, by displaying comparative rates on your website, emphasise the perks of booking online.
+Be transparent in your communication and prove your offer to be the best, by displaying comparative rates on your website, emphasizing the perks of booking online.

 Many hotels fail to capture direct bookings simply because OTA sites give the impression that they offer the best rates.